Blue double wide mobile home with wrap around porch set in wooded lot.

 Another important factor to consider when choosing between a single-wide or double-wide home is resale value.
 Resale value is the amount you can expect to receive for your home if you sell it in the future.

-While you may pay less for a new single-wide home, it also has 30%-50% less of resale value than a double-wide home — making it much harder to resell.
-This is because a double-wide looks more like a traditional home and has a spacious, more customizable floor plan that prospective buyers will likely find appealing.
+While you may pay less for a new single-wide home, its resale value is 30% to 50% lower than that of a double-wide home.
+This is because a double-wide looks more like a traditional home and has a more spacious, customizable floor plan that prospective buyers will likely find appealing.

 Single-Wide Home Pros